Kholm, Afghanistan

-Kholm or Khulm (Dari/Pashto: خلم), formerly known as Tashqurghan (Dari/Uzbek: تاشقرغان), is a town in Samangan Province of northern Afghanistan, 60 km east of Mazar-i-Sharif one-third of the way to Kunduz.
+Kholm or Khulm (Dari/Pashto: خلم), formerly known as Tashqurghan (Dari/Uzbek: تاشقرغان), is a town in Balkh Province of northern Afghanistan, 60 km east of Mazar-i-Sharif one-third of the way to Kunduz.
 Kholm is an ancient town located on the fertile, inland delta fan of the Khulm River (Darya-i- Tashqurghan).
 As such, it is an agriculturally rich locale and densely populated.
 It is famous for its covered market, and is a centre for trading in sheep and wood.

 Etymology

 The original name Tashqurghan (also romanized Tashkorghan) is Uzbeki word for "stone mausoleum/kurgan".
 The town's name was changed to Kholm (also romanized Khulm) during the Pashtunisation of northern Afghanistan by the central government headed by Minister of the Interior, Wazir Mohammad Gul Khan.